hdinsight/storm-eventhubs/README.md

-**:heavy_exclamation_mark:```IMPORTANT NOTE```:heavy_exclamation_mark:: This repository is a clone of [Apache Storm External Eventhubs](https://github.com/apache/storm/tree/master/external/storm-eventhubs) to make the latest version of the EventHubs spout compatible with Apache Storm 0.9.3 on Microsoft HDInsight Clusters with version 3.2.**
+**:heavy_exclamation_mark:```IMPORTANT NOTE```:heavy_exclamation_mark:: This repository is a clone of [Apache Storm External Eventhubs](https://github.com/apache/storm/tree/master/external/storm-eventhubs) to make the latest version of the EventHubs spout compatible with Apache Storm 0.10.x on Microsoft HDInsight Clusters with version 3.3 or above.**

-Users of Apache Storm 0.9.3 on Microsoft HDInsight Clusters with version 3.2 can take the benefits of any bug fixes landing in newer versions of storm-eventhubs spout through this project.
+This code will be finally merged into [Apache Storm External Eventhubs](https://github.com/apache/storm/tree/master/external/storm-eventhubs).

+Refer to the (CHANGELOG)[CHANGELOG.md] for the list of changes.

-**If you are using Storm 0.10.x or later, please use the storm-eventhubs from the [Apache Storm GitHub Project](https://github.com/apache/storm).**
+**If you are using Storm 0.9.x, please use the 0.9.x branch in this same repo.**

 =====================
 storm-eventhubs